Skip to main content

 Overview

 The Agent Traffic API lets you send web traffic logs to Scrunch from any platform or hosting environment — including CDNs and setups that don’t have a native Scrunch integration.
 Once data is flowing, Scrunch automatically classifies each request by bot type (retrieval, training, indexer) and agent source (GPTBot, ClaudeBot, and others).
-This guide covers:
+Once connected, the Agent Traffic dashboard will show:

 • Setting up a site with the API platform in the dashboard